xpander-ai/xpander-sdk/API.md

 - *Type:* any

-Function to execute the Bedrock tool.
+Function to execute the tool, if defined.

 ---